mundheda/NLLS-Gaussian/README.md

 - Levemberg Marquardt : Least Effected by noise, converges to original curve best

 Reason : As we add Regularisation term (lenda), LM prevents overfitting to the noise and converges to required curve.

+## ICP Coding
+Implement basic ICP algorithm with (given) known correspondences.

+Let X be your point cloud observed from the initial position.
+Your robot moved and observed P1 as your current point cloud.
+Same with P2 under a different transformation.
+Now you wish to apply ICP to recover transformation between (X & P1) and (X & P2).
+Use *root mean squared error (rmse)* as the error metric.